 1. Set Strict Limits

 Teach children that they are not allowed to enter a pool or the sea without an adults permission.
-Always review the area's Pool Rules with your child before entering the water.
-For older children, state exactly how deep they are allowed into the sea.
-It is recommended that children use flotation devices in the sea such as noodles, swim belts and puddle jumpers as even strong swimmers can get into trouble.
+Always review the area's Pool Rules with your child beforehand.
+For older children, state exactly how deep they are allowed into the sea or sometimes even a pool, if it's especially deep.
+It is recommended that children use flotation devices in the ocean, as even strong swimmers can get into trouble.

 2. Supervise Children

 Children should always be supervised when in or near the water.
-Adults who are supervising children should remain alert, vigilant and never turn away or get distracted, even for a moment.
-Whenever infants or toddlers are in or around water, an adult should be within arms reach.
+Adults supervising children should remain alert and vigilant.
+Whenever toddlers are in or around water, an adult should be within arms reach.
 Remember that small children can drown in as little as one inch of water.

 3. Learn What Drowning Looks Like

-Drowning is not the violent, splashing call for help that people expect.
-When people are struggling to breathe, speech and screaming become secondary.
+It's important to be aware of what drowning looks like as it is not the violent, splashing call for help that you might expect.
+When someone is struggling to breathe, speech and screaming become secondary.
 The natural reaction is to extend arms laterally and press down on the waters surface, as opposed to waving.
-It's important to be aware of what drowning looks like.

 4. Learn CPR